tirotir-ir/izeh/README.md

 ## Usage

 To use a snippet:
-1. Open a Python file or Tkinter file in VSCode.
+1. Open a Python file in VSCode.
 2. Type the snippet prefix (e.g., `izehadd`).
 3. Press `Tab` to insert the snippet.